top of page

 3. It is recommended that learners improve the use of blogs as their learning journals.

-4. By writing about their learning using blogs, learners could better see and understand their thinking and change their conceptions when necessary—both important elements in higher levels of reflection and cognitive processing.
+4. By writing about their learning using blogs, learners can better see and understand their thinking and change their conceptions when necessary—both important elements in higher levels of reflection and cognitive processing.

 5. Blogging enables the learners to demonstrate independent action by taking responsibility for ownership of the content and quality of what they write as they produce publicly accessible text.